What’s the problem?

 The joints and muscles of the the neck are gently, repeatedly moved in order to restore normal range of motion.

-When the big muscles in your neck or upper back are tight/knotted and determined be limiting normal range of motion, your PT can instruct you on how to stretch specific muscles to ease this tension and lengthen muscles.
+When the big muscles in your neck or upper back are tight/knotted and determined be limiting the normal range of motion, your PT can instruct you on how to stretch specific muscles to ease this tension and lengthen muscles.
 One important aspect of this strategy is the prolonged part.
 Evidence tells us that in order to have a lasting, physiological effect on the muscle fibers, we need to hold the stretch at least 90 seconds.

 Deep Neck Flexor Strengthening: